felixle236/node-core/README.md

 ## Common Type

-- Define enum type into `src/configs/Enums.ts`.
-It can be a number or a string.
+- Define common type into `src/shared/types`.
+We can use enum/type/interface to define them.
 - Why do we use the enum type?
    > Define a serial of data in a column in the database that we can identify earlier.
 Ex: RoleId, OrderStatus, InvoiceStatus, AccountType,....
    > It will be easier to understand and maintain your source code.
 Please take a look and compare them: `if (order.status === OrderStatus.Draft)` vs `if (order.status === 1)`, `order.status = OrderStatus.Processing` vs `order.status = 2`.